taosdata/grafanaplugin/README.md

 ## Usage

 Now it's ready for you to add your own TDengine data source and use it in a dashboard.
 Refer to [Grafana Datasource documentations topic - Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) for a quick view.
+Please make sure the TDengine backend daemon `taosd` and TDengine RESTful service backend daemon `taosadapter` already launched.

 ### Add Data Source